-The Dynamic Engineering IP-BiSerial-VI-BA27 drivers for Windows WFM (7+), manage the interaction and can set-up the transfer for you.
+The Dynamic Engineering IP-BiSerial-VI-BA27 drivers for Windows WFM (7, 10), manage the interaction and can set-up the transfer for you.
 Please refer to the driver manuals for more information.
-Linux, and VxWorks are not currently available.
-Contact Dynamic Engineering if you need these SW options.
+Contact Dynamic Engineering if you need additional SW options.